-The bill amends Minnesota Statutes 2024, section 203B.121, to enhance transparency in the electoral process by allowing candidates, their representatives, and political parties to observe the activities of absentee ballot boards.
-A new subdivision is added that stipulates that meetings of the ballot board are subject to open meeting laws, ensuring that candidates can have representatives present during the acceptance and rejection of absentee ballot envelopes, as well as during the counting of ballots.
-The bill emphasizes that while observation is permitted, it must not interfere with the ballot counting process.
+This bill amends Minnesota Statutes to enhance transparency in the electoral process by allowing candidates, their representatives, and political parties to observe the activities of absentee ballot boards and recounts.
+Specifically, it introduces a new subdivision to section 203B.121, which mandates that meetings of ballot boards be conducted in accordance with open meeting laws, ensuring that candidates and their representatives can observe the acceptance and rejection of absentee ballot envelopes, as well as the counting of ballots.
+The bill stipulates that candidates may have one representative present during specific activities related to absentee ballots, while also ensuring that public observation does not interfere with the ballot counting process.

 Statutes affected: